Ross Sea Heritage Restoration Project

 Ongoing Efforts

-Our work continues with the monitoring and maintenance of the conserved sites and the conservation of Borchgrevink’s hut at Cape Adare.
+Our work continues with the continual vigilance and ongoing conservation required to maintain these fragile sites in the harsh conditions of the Antarctic climate, and our current major project to carry out the conservation of Borchgrevink’s hut at Cape Adare.
 These efforts ensure that the spirit of exploration remains alive and accessible.
 By preserving these physical links to the past, we not only protect our global heritage but also inspire future explorers to push the boundaries of human knowledge and achievement.

 Scott Base K172 team in lab 2022 JH web crop